open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

   propagating `Context` across application boundaries.

 The `io.opentelemetry:opentelemetry-extension-kotlint:{{% param vers.otel %}}`
-is an extension with tool for propagating context into coroutines.
+is an extension with tools for propagating context into coroutines.

 ### Context